ssmythe/learn_mandarin_chinese/README.md

 ### Chinese Characters: A Genealogy and Dictionary
 [Chinese Characters A Genealogy and Dictionary][11]

-This reference is great at helping understand the composition and meanings of characters.
-I use it to look up new characters and to see if there are any additional meanings that aren't in the Pleco app.
+This reference is great at helping understand the composition and meanings of words and individual characters.
+I use it to look up new words and characters and to see if there are any additional meanings that aren't in the Pleco app.

 ### Step by Step Graded Readers